 Savers should be warned about potential pitfalls of Lifetime Isas, MPs say

-Lifetime Isas may be leading people to make poor investment decisions, MPs say
+The Treasury Committee said savers should be aware of more suitable products

-Savers using Lifetime Isas (LISAs) face an increased risk of making poor financial decisions due to the product's inherent complexity, a committee of MPs has warned.
+The complexity of Lifetime Isas could increase the risk of savers making poor financial decisions and the products may need to carry warnings for some people, according to a committee of MPs.

-The Treasury Committee suggested that some of these savings accounts may need to carry explicit warnings to protect consumers.
+The savings accounts enable people to save for their first home or their retirement in one pot.

-The dual-purpose design of the Lifetime Isa, which allows individuals to save for either a first home or their retirement within a single pot, was identified as a key concern.
+But the Treasury Committee said the dual-purpose design of the Lifetime Isa, or Lisa, may be diverting people away from more suitable products.

 Lisas held in cash may suit those saving for a first home, but may not achieve the best outcome for those using accounts as a retirement savings product, as they are unable to invest in higher-risk but potentially higher-return products such as bonds and equities, the committee said.